BluntBSE/radio_graph_45_beta/camera_voxel_demo/README.md

 ## Usage

+### Method 1: Assign Mesh in Editor (Recommended)
+1. Add a `CameraVoxelizer` node to your scene
+2. Add any `MeshInstance3D` to your scene with the mesh you want to voxelize
+3. In the Inspector, set the `Target Mesh Instance` property to point to your mesh
+4. Run the scene - voxelization starts automatically

+### Method 2: Auto-Detection
+1. Add a `CameraVoxelizer` node to your scene
+2. Add any `MeshInstance3D` to your scene
+3. Leave `Target Mesh Instance` empty - it will auto-detect the first valid mesh
+4. Run the scene

+### Method 3: Demo Scenes
-1. Run `triangle_demo.tscn` for the basic demonstration
+1. Run `triangle_demo.tscn` for the basic triangular prism demonstration
+2. Run `assigned_mesh_demo.tscn` to see how editor assignment works with a torus
-2. Run `shape_demo.tscn` for interactive shape comparison
+3. Run `shape_demo.tscn` for interactive shape comparison with UI controls
-3. Use the number keys (1-4) to switch between shapes
-4. Press Space or click "Voxelize" to start the process
-5. Watch purple cubes appear showing the filled voxel data

 ## Performance